 Hesitant and turned off by the title, I arrived on the first day of the study, grabbed my workbook from the stack of books, and then turned around and headed out the door.
 I was too uncomfortable and felt out of place.
-As I was leaving the church, a friend saw me and questioned me.
-When I told her about my lack of commitment and uncertainty about the book subject, she grabbed both my eyes with hers and gave me “the talk.”
+Actually, I was insecure about my identity on Christ.

 John C Maxwell once said “You never know when God will use you to be a miracle in someone else’s life.”

-As I was pulling away from Bible study, and away from God, my friend interrupted my path.
+As I was pulling away from Bible study and away from God, my friend interrupted my path.
 She explained to me how Satan, the father of all lies, would do everything in his power to keep me from Bible study.
-She revealed to me that Satan did not want me to know scripture, and more importantly, he did not want me to have an intimate relationship with God.
+She revealed to me that Satan did not want me to know Scripture, and more importantly, he did not want me to have an intimate relationship with God.

 With my heart I knew I wanted to be closer to God, know more of His word and study the Bible.
 So I made a U-turn in life, redirected my path, and walked into my first Bible study.

-When I arrived, a welcome group of women invited me in, and started what appeared to be a routine Bible study session.
+When I arrived to the classroom, a welcome group of women invited me in and started what appeared to be a routine Bible study session.
 Begin with prayer, open your Bibles… I was in DESPERATE trouble!